-2. Businesses have to raise funds in order to buy assets, and liabilities are a result of a business’ fundraising activities.
+2. Businesses have to raise funds to buy assets, and liabilities are a result of a business’ fundraising activities.

 2. Hence, debt can also be defined as a type of liability.
-Many companies raise debt for the purpose of financing large purchases.
+Many companies raise debt for financing large purchases.

 |Sub-categories||In the balance sheet of a company, liability appears under two sub-categories, namely, current liabilities or short term liabilities and non-current or long term liabilities.||Similarly, there is short term debt (which shows under short term liabilities) and long term debt (shows under long term liabilities).|

 |Ratios||Liquidity ratios help us measure the ability of the company to pay its short term as well as long term obligations.||Leverage ratios or debt ratios measure the debt levels of the firm.
 These ratios help assess how much the firm is dependent on debt.
 It also helps us understand the firm’s ability to meet its financial obligations.|

 |Examples||Typical elements under Liabilities in a Balance Sheet Liabilities Noncurrent liability Bank notes payable Deferred income tax liability Post-employment benefits liabilities Other non-current liabilities Provisions.||As an example, let us say Company ABC wants a massive loan of $10 million.
 Instead of investing shareholder’s equity or selling its stock, it decides to raise funds or capital by issuing a 5-year bond to investors.
 Here, Company ABC is borrowing money, and hence, these funds constitute as debt, which will have to be paid back to creditors with interest at a due date in the future.|